duydao/Text-Pastry/README.md

 ### command line ###

-The _Text Pastry_ input field supports an extendable list of [commands](https://github.com/duydao/Text-Pastry/wiki/Command-Line-Reference).
+The _Text Pastry_ input field (**CMD/CTRL + ALT + N**) supports an extendable list of [commands](https://github.com/duydao/Text-Pastry/wiki/Command-Line-Reference).

-New comamnds may be added by modifying the text pastry user settings file (Preferences -> Package Settings -> Text Pastry -> Settings - Default).
+Text Pastry Commands work like keybindings; you can map a keyword to any command available to [Sublime Text](http://www.sublimetext.com/).
+We can add new commands by modifying the _Text Pastry_ User-Settings file _(Preferences -> Package Settings -> Text Pastry -> Settings - Default)_.

+For more information, please visit the [wiki](https://github.com/duydao/Text-Pastry/wiki/Adding-Commands)

 ### presets ###

 Presets are a [list of pre-defined values](https://github.com/duydao/Text-Pastry/wiki/Command-Line-Reference#default-presets).
 The range operator is supported, as well as reverse and case modifiers.

-We can extend this list as we like by modifying the text pastry user settings file (Preferences -> Package Settings -> Text Pastry -> Settings - Default)
+We can extend this list as we like by modifying the text pastry user settings file _(Preferences -> Package Settings -> Text Pastry -> Settings - Default)_

 ### selection modifiers ###